 Note.
+Congruent objects were recalled better and abstract shapes were recalled worse than in all other conditions.
 Panel A refers to working memory session.
 Panel B refers to long-term memory session.
 The small overlaid dots represent the data of each participant.
 The larger dots represent the mean of the group.
-Error-bars represent the 95% within-subjects confidence interval.
+Error bars represent the 95% within-subjects confidence interval.
+See the online article for the color version of this figure.